 - Stress can make you cheat.
 Lack of sleep can make you unethical and when faced with moral dilemmas you usually do what is easy, not necessarily what’s right.
 So learn how to de-stress.

 - It’s not black and white.
 Men and women have different moral values and the sins they admit to reflect this.
 (And, no, women are not more ethical than men.)

 - Sadly, this will not be easy.
 Bad is stronger than good.
 (And ethics books get stolen more frequently than other books.)
 Full disclosure is not a free pass.
 Feeling moral can lead you to act immorally and being ethical can hurt your income.
 So force yourself to be better ahead of time.

-- Little things can make a difference:
+- Research also shows little things can make a difference:

 - Play music with positive lyrics.

 - Clean smells and the odor of cookies both make you behave better.